minghuilab/BindPPI/BindPPI-v1.0/README.md

 Before running BindPPI models for RF_{13}, MLP_{5120///512, 13//416}, and AvgEns, you need to create a folder that includes two input files.

 (see the example of 202307091239)

+Before running BindPPI model for MLP_{5120}, you just need to create a JSON file for input sequence.

+(see the example of sample_input_sequence.json)

 </font>